kdubovikov/blog/_posts/2020-06-21-build-yourself-a-weathe-station-part-2.md

 xEventGroupWaitBits(*connected_event_group, WIFI_CONNECTED_BITS, true, true, portMAX_DELAY);
 ```

-`xEventGroupWaitBits` is what `wifi_connect_blocking` function uses to block and wait while the board will establish a wifi connection.
+`xEventGroupWaitBits` is what the `wifi_connect_blocking` function uses to block and wait while the board will establish a wifi connection.

 All WiFi-related code is located at the `wifi.c` file.
 The best function to start with is `wifi_connect_blocking`